jedp/devcon5-2013/slides.md

 Wherein Shakti proves her identity

 1. Shakti wants to login to `hereswaldo.com` as `shakti@idomene.us`
-2. Shakti must prove she is actually `shakti@idomene.us`
+2. Shakti generates a public and private keypair
-3. Shakti is directed to Idomeneus
+3. Shakti must prove she is actually `shakti@idomene.us`
-4. Idomeneus asks Shakti to authenticate
+4. Shakti is directed to Idomeneus
-5. She does, so Idomeneus asks Shakti to generate a public and private key
+5. Idomeneus asks Shakti to authenticate
-6. Shakti sends her public key to Idomeneus
+6. She does, so Idomeneus asks Shakti for her public key
 7. Idomeneus constructs a JWT with email address, public key, and expiry date
 8. Idomeneus signs the JWT with his own private key
 9. Idomeneus returns this **signed certificate** to Shakti